In [1]:

 So we can now make this important connection:

-This relationship involving dimension is true even though the two subspaces themselves live in different spaces: Nul A⊂RnNul⁡ A⊂Rn and Col A⊂RmCol⁡ A⊂Rm.
+This relationship involving dimension is true even though the two subspaces themselves live in different spaces: $\operatorname{Nul}\ A \subset \mathbb{R}^n$ and $\operatorname{Col}\ A \subset \mathbb{R}^m$.

 This leads to the following theorem:

 This is a terrifically important fact!
 Here is an intuitive way to understand it.
-Let's think about a matrix AA and the associated linear transformation T(x)=AxT(x)=Ax.
+Let's think about a matrix $A$ and the associated linear transformation $T(x) = Ax$.

-• If the matrix AA has nn columns, then AA's column space could have dimension as high as nn.
-In other words, TT's range could have dimension as high as nn.
+• If the matrix $A$ has $n$ columns, then $A$'s column space could have dimension as high as $n$.
+In other words, $T$'s range could have dimension as high as $n$.

-• However, if AA "throws away" a nullspace of dimension pp, then that reduces the column space of AA to n−pn−p.
-Meaning, the dimension of TT's range is reduced to n−pn−p.
+• However, if $A$ "throws away" a nullspace of dimension $p$, then that reduces the column space of $A$ to $n-p$.
+Meaning, the dimension of $T$'s range is reduced to $n-p$.

 Extending the Invertible Matrix Theorem¶

-The above arguments show that when AA has nn columns, then the "larger" that the column space is, the "smaller" that the null space is.
+The above arguments show that when $A$ has $n$ columns, then the "larger" that the column space is, the "smaller" that the null space is.

 (Where "larger" means "has more dimensions.")